-QDMR algorithm to CDKS as well as CKMB for relatively large networks.
+Since CDKS was suggested to be a suitable algorithm for large networks [14], Figure 7 compares our QDMR algorithm to CDKS as well as CKMB for relatively large networks.
 We also show results for DDMC+LDP.
-The only difference between DDMC+LDP and QDMR is in the definition of the indicator function used to give priority to paths going through destination nodes; {0, 1} is used in DDMC+LDP, whereas QDMR uses the linear delay-dependent function (cf. Section 3.1).
-We vary the network size from 200 nodes to 600 nodes, and set the group size to be 10% of the network size and the delay bound to be 30 ms. Figure 8(a) shows that CKMB yields the lowest tree cost.
+The only difference between DDMC+LDP and QDMR is in the definition of the indicator function used to give priority to paths going through destination nodes; $\{0, 1\}$ is used in DDMC+LDP, whereas QDMR uses the linear delaydependent function (cf. Section 3.1).
+We vary the network size from 200 nodes to 600 nodes, and set the group size to be 10% of the network size and the delay bound to be 30 ms. Figure 7(a) shows that CKMB yields the lowest tree cost.
 QDMR has a slightly higher tree cost (always less than 2%).
 QDMR always has a lower tree cost than CDKS.
-Figure 8(b) shows that QDMR is significantly faster.
+Figure 7(b) shows that QDMR is significantly faster.
 Both QDMR and CKMB have a lower rate of increase in execution time than CDKS as the network size increases.
-Note that even for a very large network (600 nodes), the time required for constructing a QDMR tree is less than 1 second on a SUN SPARCstation-10.
+Note that even for a very large network (600 nodes), the time required for constructing a QDMR tree is less than 1 second on a SUN SPARC station-10.
+(Recall that the code for the various algorithms under study was not optimized for speed.)
 It is also important to note that QDMR significantly outperforms DDMC+LDP in terms of tree cost due to its use of a QoS dependent tree construction process, while maintaining its fast execution feature.
 This indicates that QDMR is a promising QoS multicast routing algorithm for large networks.